tadesouaiaia/BridgePRS-Guide/docs/index.md

 [//]: # (![Screenshot](img/bridge_logo3.png)

-BridgePRS is a Bayesian-ridge (Bridge) approach, which "bridges" the PRS between two populations of different ancestry, developed to tackle the "PRS Portability Problem".
-The PRS Portability Problem causes lower accuracy PRS in underrepresented populations due to the biased sampling in GWAS data collection.
+BridgePRS is a Bayesian-ridge (Bridge) method "bridges" the PRS between two populations of different ancestry, developed to tackle the "PRS Portability Problem".
+The PRS portability problem causes lower PRS accuracy in target populations which were not included in the GWAS summary statistics base populations used to estimate the PRS.
+This is because of differences in linkage disequilibrium
+(LD), differences in allele frequency driven by genetic drift and natural selection, and gene–environment interactions affecting causal effect sizes between the base and target populations.

 # Package Downloads